THREE YEAR RECALL PROGRAM

 These billets are essentially FTS billets in which:

 Coordinating with the FTS Officer detailers, Pers-9 advertises the billet as a recall opportunity for SELRES Officers.
 Advertising is accomplished via NAVRESFOR message traffic.
 PERS-92 advertises each available recall utilizing the RESFOR list serve announcements.
-Generally, opportunities will be advertised for at least one month before an established application deadline.
+Generally, opportunities will be advertised for at least two (2) weeks before an established application deadline.

-Applications should be submitted per MILPERSMAN 1132-010 and the sample application letter format.
-The applicant's official record in the Electronic Military Personnel Record System (EMPRS) is used as the main source of information so there are minimal enclosure requirements.
-Nevertheless, we request a 1 to 3 page military/civilian resume' and recommend copies of any correspondence the applicant believes has not yet been inserted into his/her record.
-Possible enclosures include recent FitReps, recent awards, a relatively recent photo in the current paygrade, and any training/ quals/ experience, etc., that improve the chance for selection.
+Applications should be submitted per MILPERSMAN 1320-150 and the sample application letter format.
+Applicant should also submit a 1 to 3 page military/civilian resume' and recommend copies of any correspondence the applicant believes has not yet been inserted into his/her record.
+Possible enclosures include recent FitReps, recent awards, a relatively recent photo in the current paygrade, and any training/quals/experience, etc., that improve the chance for selection.
 Applications should be forwarded through the reserve unit and Operational Support Center Commanding Officers for endorsements.

 Applications should be sent to: